Research Paper: On Mark Cohen’s Book “Under Crescent and Cross: The Jews in the Middle Ages.”

 Europe was celebrating its accomplishment of the spirit of the French Revolution and the promises of equality to the Jews as well as to give them subsidies and liberation.

 This myth endured in the Twentieth Century in accordance with the escalation of the Anti-Semitic and Nazi era, in an attempt maybe to lessen the negative sentiments that was approaching Jews in the Turkish Empire that was grasping them, through emphasizing the memory of tolerance and decent treatment that could reflect on the current situation and people state of minds.

-This myth was “unchallenged until its adoption by Arabs in their propaganda war against Zionism”.
+This myth was “unchallenged until its adoption by Arabs in their propaganda war against Zionism.”
 According to this view, Jews and Arabs have enjoyed peace and harmony in Islamic rule, especially in times; Jews were persecuted and expelled by Christians.
-The modern antipathy toward Israel began only with Zionism and its claim the right to Palestine.
-According to this view, Arab and Muslim hatred to Jews will end, when Zionism abandon its colonialist quest.
+The current antipathy toward Israel began only with Zionism and its claim the right to Palestine.
+According to this view, Arab and Muslim hatred of Jews will end, when Zionism abandon its colonialist quest.

 At the same time, Christian Arab writers, who felt the need to affirm historical Islamic tolerance of the non-Muslim, stressed such emphasis on Islamic benevolence.

 This continued to give way to Arab hostility in reaction to Zionist encroachment that became a theme of Arab propaganda against Israeli both in politics and in writing.

 The countermyth; Jewish writers, in which most were non-specialist famous writers, journalists, or blog masters, have promoted the countermyth and some were historians.
 These claimed that Islam has been an intolerant religion from the very beginning, and continued to persecute Jews, as poorly as the Christians in the Middle Ages.
 The countermyth at its farthest extreme blames Islam for the current conflict between the Jews and Arabs.